austnaa/austnaa/README.md

 ### Drawing Application

 While not as flashy as some of my other projects, the Drawing Application project I completed in my first quarter at UW Tacoma was integral in my development as a software engineer.
 This project was a solo assignment that required me to follow a set of detailed instructions closely.
-I got practice building a project utilizing the MVC (Model View Controller) design pattern and heavily benefited from following the four principles of object oriented programming: abstraction, encapsulation, inheritance, and polymorphism.
-I recall being proud about how clean and readable my code and documentation was on this project, and you can check it out [here](https://github.com/austnaa/DrawingApplication) if you would like.
+I got practice building a project utilizing the MVC (Model View Controller) design pattern and heavily benefited from following the core principles of object oriented programming.
+I recall being proud about how robust and readable my code/documentation was on this project, and you can check it out [here](https://github.com/austnaa/DrawingApplication) if you would like.

 <br>

 ### Trivia Maze

 The Trivia Maze project is particularly special to me because it was the first group project I contributed to.
 Learning how to work in a team based environment took some getting used to and it wasn’t smooth sailing all the time.
 However, the project we created turned out to be pretty cool and some of the lessons I learned in working as a unit have helped me greatly.
 I was also able to write a ton of concise and thorough automated tests using JUnit for this project, which was one of the highlights of the development process.
 If you want to check out the repository for the trivia maze, you can view it [here](https://github.com/austnaa/AmazingTriviaMaze).